 During July, the intraseasonal signal reemerged, with some eastward propagation evident in the OLR field.
-Other modes, particularly Rossby wave and tropical cyclone activity, continued to strongly influence the pattern.
-Most recently, a strong atmospheric Kelvin wave has propagated across the western and central Pacific.
+An atmospheric Kelvin wave propagated across the western and central Pacific during early August and activity since then has been weak.

 200-hPa Velocity Potential Anomalies (5°S - 5°N) Positive anomalies (brown shading) indicate unfavorable conditions for precipitation